3 Week Theater Intensive for Elementary

 Curricular Integration

-• Genre of dance or movement lesson
+• Genre of dance/movement

-• Genre of music lesson
+• Genre of music

 • Ratio (distance of the sun to earth)